jkeohan/planets/README.md

 <img src="images/imageBleed-almost.png" width="500">

-- If a `linear-gradient` is also applied to the `header` then this achieves the effect I'm looking for.
+If a `linear-gradient` is also applied simultaneously to the `header` then this achieves the effect I'm looking for.

 ```
 .heroShot {